 Though video games are just one of the types of online games, they are a good representation of gaming as a whole.

 8) Nathan Noyes

 A little bit about him and his organizations

-Nathan Noyes is a minister and deacon of Gethsemane Church and the founder of KJV 1611.
+Nathan Noyes is a minister and deacon at Gethsemane Church, and the founder of KJV 1611.

 Gethsemane Church is not affiliated with any religious denomination.
 It simply seeks to know the truth from the Bible and help those who are searching for it by listening to them and doing them charity.

-Meanwhile, the KJV 1611 is a Facebook ministry dedicated to helping people build up faith in the Word of God through the King James Version, the most respected Bible translation.
+Meanwhile, the KJV 1611 is a Facebook ministry dedicated in helping people build up faith in the Word of God through the King James Version, the most respected Bible translation.

 Does he believe that gaming can be used in spreading the gospel?

 Nathan quotes from 2 Timothy 4:1-2 (KJV), saying, “I charge thee therefore before God and the Lord Jesus Christ, Who shall judge the quick and the dead at His appearing and His kingdom; preach the Word; be instant in season, out of season; reprove, rebuke, exhort with all long suffering and doctrine.”